NordicAgents/IndustriConnect-MCPs/MODBUS-Project/README.md

 A Model Context Protocol (MCP) server for Modbus that lets AI agents and MCP‑compatible apps read and write Modbus devices over TCP, UDP, or Serial (RTU).
 This repo contains:

 - modbus-python: Full‑featured Python MCP server (uv managed)
-- modbus-npm: NPX‑friendly MCP server built with TypeScript/Node.js
 - modbus-mock-server: Lightweight Modbus TCP mock device for local testing

-Both servers expose the same tool names and semantics so you can pick the runtime that fits your stack.

 ## Features